 10) From the Build menu click Build -> Build solution.
 For 32-bit compilations, the dll file created by this process (portaudio_x86.dll) can be found in the directory build\msvc\Win32\Release.
 For 64-bit compilations, the dll file is called portaudio_x64.dll, and is found in the directory build\msvc\x64\Release.

-11) Now, any project which requires portaudio can be linked with portaudio_x86.lib (or _x64) and include the relevant headers (portaudio.h, and/or pa_asio.h , pa_x86_plain_converters.h) You may want to add/remove some DLL entry points.
-Right now those 6 entries are not from portaudio.h:
+11) Now, any project that requires portaudio can be linked with portaudio_x86.lib (or _x64) and include the relevant headers (portaudio.h, and/or pa_asio.h , pa_x86_plain_converters.h) You may want to add/remove some DLL entry points.
+At the time of writing the following 6 entries are not part of the official PortAudio API defined in portaudio.h:

 To build PortAudio without ASIO support you need to: